-Share efforts designed to create positive interactions and cultural awareness among students, faculty, and staff including: faculty and staff cultural training programs; Curricular initiatives that promote cultural diversity in the classroom, and Co-curricular programming for students.
-Metrics to measure how progress of each initiative is being evaluated Data to demonstrate where progress has been achieved /indicators of success Areas where continuous improvement is needed Commuter Assistants, in collaboration with the Women's Center and the Mosaic Center, hosted a commuter connection event called, "Unity and Diversity," focused on understanding multiple demographic identities including, race, gender, sexual orientation, religion, etc. Number of total participants; Number of total sessions Approximately 7 student participants For 18 sessions Continue to increase student participation.
+Share efforts designed to create positive interactions and cultural awareness among students, faculty, and staff including: Metrics to measure how progress of each initiative is being evaluated Data to demonstrate where progress has been achieved /indicators of success Areas where continuous improvement is needed Commuter Assistants, in collaboration with the Women's Center and the Mosaic Center, hosted a commuter connection event called, "Unity and Diversity," focused on understanding multiple demographic identities including, race, gender, sexual orientation, religion, etc. Number of total participants; Number of total sessions Approximately 7 student participants For 18 sessions Continue to increase student participation.
 Campus Life - Mosaic Center.
 Safe Zone Program Workshops on Sexual Orientation, Gender Identity and LGBTQ Allyship No current metrics to measure effectiveness of online myUMBC posts or hard copy flyers.
 IT staff count number of times myUMBC events/emails have been given a "paw" to demonstrate how students favor event and count number of times event is seen by myUMBC users via click.
-Campus Life - Mosaic Center.
-Deferred Action for Childhood Arrivals (DACA) Information Session in Fall 2017; DACA and Temporary Protective Status (TPS) Info Session and Student Panel in Spring 2018. progress.
+Arrivals (DACA) Information Session in Fall 2017; DACA and Post-event participant surveys administered to measure: satisfaction; knowledge gained; and support perceptions.
+Analysis of post-workshop survey data in progress.
 Initial survey and anecdotal data reveals that additional online and in person academic and student support resources are needed for these populations.
 Full needs TBD based upon further analysis and interpretation of data.
-Women's Center - Women's Center spearheads awareness months to include Women's History Month (March), Sexual Assault Awareness Month (April), and Relationship Violence Awareness Month (Oct); Event attendance tracked through event sign-in No metrics to assess the awareness month as a whole currently under development; individual events are assessed through attendance tracking and event surveys Women's Center hosts one-time events on variety of issues related to diversity and cultural awareness (e.g. Trans In College Panel, Trans After College Panel, Roundtable Series + Knowledge Exchange; Take Back the Night, etc.) Event surveys/assessment result of this roundtable/knowledge exchange, I Continue to increase campus community participation and awareness of these events; for larger events increase the evaluation participation rates Women's Center host on-going identity-based discussion- based programs: Women of Color Coalition; Between Women (for LGBTQ-identified women); Spectrum (for transgender and gender non-binary students) Continue to assess best way to collect metrics.
-Last year did attendance and minute papers; this year using attendance and observation rubrics completed by group facilitators consistently indicated feelings of campus-based engagement, belonging, or empowerment as a Attendance at this discussion-based programs vary and are often inconsistent and may benefit from more formal assessment to help re-shape or brand this programming
+Women's Center - Women's Center spearheads awareness months to include Women's History Month (March), Sexual Assault Awareness Month (April), and Relationship Violence Awareness Month (Oct); Event attendance tracked through event sign-in No metrics to assess the awareness month as a whole currently under development; individual events are assessed through attendance tracking and event surveys Women's Center hosts one-time events on variety of issues related to diversity and cultural awareness (e.g. Trans In College Panel, Trans After College Panel, Roundtable Series + Knowledge Exchange; Take Back the Night, etc.) Event surveys/assessment 100% of survey respondents agreed that "As a result of this roundtable/knowledge exchange, I believe that I can engage in a conversation about why this is a social justice issue." (n = 80) 93% of TBTN 2018 respondents reported increased understanding of sexual assault, and 70.2% indicated increased knowledge of resources available (n=57) Continue to increase campus community participation and awareness of these events; for larger events increase the evaluation participation rates Women's Center host on-going identity-based discussion- based programs: Women of Color Coalition; Between Women (for LGBTQ-identified women); Spectrum (for transgender and gender non-binary students) Continue to assess best way to collect metrics.
+Last year did attendance and minute papers; this year using attendance and observation rubrics completed by group facilitators Observation rubrics indicate participants consistently indicated feelings of campus-based engagement, belonging, or empowerment as a result of group discussion and membership Attendance at this discussion-based programs vary and are often inconsistent and may benefit from more formal assessment to help re-shape or brand this programming